What A SEO Performance Report Card Should Have?

-Here are some suggestions?to consider while you fabricate?a SEO Performance Report Card:
+Here are some suggestions to consider while you fabricate an SEO Report Card:

 Hands down, half of world problems can be solved with a nicely done Matrix.
 Similarly, as SEO is a part of your Marketing efforts place it well in an Activity Matrix and see where it works perfectly with the dynamics of rankings, traffic, conversions and linkings.